 Not many of us can afford a luxury hotel room let alone an outrageously expensive presidential suite: but we all love to dream.
-When this post came across our desk from Escape Travel, we thought it’d be fun to share a little fantasy with you on a Saturday morning.
-Who doesn’t want to take a peek at how the other half lives?
+When this post came across our desk from Escape Travel, we thought it’d be fun to share a little fantasy of the most expensive rooms from hotels around the world.

 5 of the World’s Most Expensive rooms